 Information on requirements for manufacturers and importers of vaping products.

-By 11 February 2022, all manufacturers and importers (notifiers) of vaping products and smokeless tobacco products (notifiable products) must have notified the Vaping Regulatory Authority about the products they intend to sell in New Zealand after this date.
+By 11 February 2022, all manufacturers and importers (notifiers) of vaping products and smokeless tobacco products (notifiable products) must have notified the Vaping Regulatory Authority about the products they intend to sell in New Zealand after that date.

 Notifiers can begin notifying their notifiable products from 11 August 2021.
 All products must comply with the relevant product safety requirements before they can be notified.
 Each manufacturer or importer of a product must complete their own notification for that product.